ITC

 Research and teaching at the Institute of Technical Chemistry mainly focuses on heterogeneous catalysis and chemical reaction engineering.

-The research area of heterogeneous catalysis deals with scientific investigations (both fundamental and process related) of zeolites, metal supported catalysts, and redox-active oxides or oxide layers, i. e. they are being synthesized, characterized, and thoroughly tested.
+The research area of heterogeneous catalysis deals with scientific investigations (both fundamental and process related) of zeolites, supported metal catalysts, and redox-active oxides or oxide layers, which are synthesized, characterized, and thoroughly tested in the ITC.

 Research topics at the Institute of Technical Chemistry